 What to know: Kaul, along with the state’s current governor, filed a lawsuit to challenge the ban on abortion.
-And has said if he is elected, he wouldn’t use any resources to enforce the ban.
-Meanwhile, Toney – the current Fond du Lac County District Attorney – has said he would enforce the ban.
+He said if he is elected, he wouldn’t use any resources to enforce the ban.
+Meanwhile, Toney – who is a county district attorney — has said if elected he would enforce the ban.

 Since SCOTUS overturned Roe v.
 Wade, abortion rights have been left up to the states.
 And 75% of Skimm’rs told us that they are less likely to move to a state with limits on abortion — which could be the case in a number of states after the midterm elections.

 Sign up for the Daily Skimm email newsletter.
 Delivered to your inbox every morning and prepares you for your day in minutes.